EasyUUV: An LLM-Enhanced Universal and Lightweight Sim-to-Real Reinforcement Learning Framework for UUV Attitude Control: Experiments

 \subsection{Simulation Setup}

 The simulation training was conducted on a computer equipped with a Ryzen 9 7945HX CPU and an RTX 4060 GPU.
 A total of 460 episodes ($\sim3\times10^7$ steps) were completed in approximately 130 seconds, demonstrating high computational efficiency and rapid policy iteration.
+It should be noted that this training cost is incurred only offline before deployment.
+During real-world operation, the online computational load mainly comes from lightweight RL policy inference, ESP32-based A-S-Surface control, RS-485 communication, sensor feedback processing, and asynchronous LLM-guided parameter tuning.